One of the most important documents you will ever have in your life —other than your Last Will and Testament (“Will”) of course— is a deed.

 What is a Deed and What Does It Do?

-When it comes real estate, the document you need to buy, sell, or otherwise transfer property, is a deed.
+When it comes to Florida real estate, and, indeed to real estate anywhere, the document you need to buy, sell, or otherwise transfer property, is a deed.

 Different Types of Deeds Convey Different Types of Interests.

 Because deeds transfer the ownership rights of property, and there are a number of ways to hold title to property, there are several types of deeds.

 Florida law has specific requirements that warranty deeds must meet.

 Not all deeds are warranty deeds, however (see below).
 Whether a deed is a warranty deed or not matters because a warranty deed (general or special warranty) provides certain assurances and guarantees, whereas a deed that is not a warranty deed does not.